RyanNgWH/terraform-provider-opnsense/docs/resources/firewall_nat_one_to_one.md

 ### Required

-- `destination_net` (String) The 1:1 mapping will only be used for connections to or from the specified destination.
+- `destination` (String) The 1:1 mapping will only be used for connections to or from the specified destination.
 Can be a single network/host, alias or predefined network.
 For interface addresses, add `ip` to the end of the interface name (e.g `opt1ip`).
 - `external` (String) The external subnet's starting address for the 1:1 mapping or network.
 This is the address or network the traffic will translate to/from.
 - `interface` (String) The interface this rule applies to.
-- `source_net` (String) The internal subnet for this 1:1 mapping.
+- `source` (String) The internal subnet for this 1:1 mapping.
 Can be a single network/host, alias or predefined network.
 For interface addresses, add `ip` to the end of the interface name (e.g `opt1ip`).
 - `type` (String) The type of the nat rule.
 Must be one of: `nat`, `binat`

 ### Optional